 Using Certificate Signed by Internal CA

-You can use a certificate signed by an internal Certificate Authority (CA) to secure communication between Enterprise Manager and connected components.
+You can use a certificate signed by an internal Certificate Authority (CA) as the server or web UI certificate to secure Enterprise Manager connections with other components and web browsers.

-Before installing a certificate signed by an internal CA, you must add the certificate to the certificate store on the Enterprise Manager machine to ensure that Enterprise Manager trusts the CA.
+Before you install a certificate signed by an internal CA, add the certificate to the certificate store on the Enterprise Manager machine to ensure that Enterprise Manager trusts the CA.

 Certificate Requirements